 - Pour and enjoy.

-If this sounds like something you’d like, give bulletproof coffee a go while you’re at it.
+If bulletproof coffee sounds like something you’d like, give it a go while you’re at it.
 It’s tasty and full of goodness to get your engines firing all day.

 - Half a cup of strongly brewed coffee

 - A tablespoon of condensed milk